yehiagaballah/QBR-data-analysis/README.md

 ### Next Steps
-1) Generalize this through inputs (making this valid for any user, any quarter and renaming the top users
+1) Generalize this through inputs (making this valid for any user, any quarter and renaming the top users country and user-wise)
-2) Take this concept and make it a template used by the whole team across different functionalities
+2) Take this concept and make it a template used by the whole team across different functionalities across other subteams
 3) Maintain this to accomodate any updates done on the SFDC output for cases done